bevyengine/bevy-website/content/learn/book/troubleshooting/_index.md

 This error message means that bevy is unable to draw to your screen.
 Causes include:
 1. Vulkan-compatible drivers not installed.
 To fix this, install/update the drivers.
 On Linux this may be `vulkan-intel` or `vulkan-radeon`.
-3. Trying to run an example with  on a headless machine.
+3. Trying to run an example on a headless machine.
 To fix this, install a GPU!